This article was updated on October 26, 2018 to reflect the recent enhancements and bug fixes made to this feature.

 After the PDF data is imported, the biggest challenge is inference.
 This is a process by which AutoCAD starts with the equivalent of exploded data (what we affectionately call “grass clippings”) and makes some best guesses to reconstruct more precise locations, object types, and associations.

-For example, the software might try to answer questions such as the following:
+For example, AutoCAD must deal with questions such as the following:

 - Is this line supposed to be exactly horizontal?